stevesaliman/gradle-cobertura-plugin/usage.md

   There is no need to include them again.

 - ```coverageDirs = [ <dirnames> ]```: An array of directories under the base
   directory containing classes to be instrumented.
-The default is [ project.sourceSets.main.classesDir.path ]
+The default is the names of each directory in [ project.sourceSets.main.classesDirs ]

 - ```coverageInputDatafile = <file>```: The file object referring to the .ser file to create during instrumentation.